-Recipe for Amazing Avocado Fries – A fun new way to eat amazing and delicious avocados.
+These Amazing Avocado Fries are a fun new way to eat amazing and delicious avocados.
 As if you need another excuse right?
-Well, that's what I thought too….
+Well, that's what I thought too.

 You want your avocados to be on the firm side of ripe as they will be easier to handle during the breading and egg dipping process.